andrewcmyers/sherrloc/README.md

 Building SHErrLoc
 ------------------------------------------------------------------------

-SHErrLoc is compiled with the Ant build tool (http://jakarta.apache.org/ant).
+SHErrLoc is compiled with the [Ant build tool](http://jakarta.apache.org/ant).
 Follow these steps to build the SHErrLoc tool:

 1. Ensure javac is on your path and that you are using JDK 1.6.0 or